 Installing NEMO

-NEMO can be installed in two ways: through an installer program and manually via GitHub.
+NEMO can be installed in two ways: with an installer program and manually via GitHub.

 Installer program

-The third component, which is optional, is a pre-compiled session environment (system image) for Julia that includes support for NEMO.
+One of the files that the installer delivers is a pre-compiled session environment (system image) for Julia that includes support for NEMO.
 Ordinarily, Julia compiles programs like NEMO at run-time, a feature that impairs performance when a program is started.
 The NEMO system image avoids this performance penalty by providing NEMO in a pre-compiled form.
-It is recommended for all users, especially those who are using NEMO with LEAP.
-Note, though, that if the NEMO system image is installed, any customizations you make to the NEMO code won't take affect unless you restore the default Julia system image.
+This is a significant advantage, but there's one caveat: if you make any customizations to NEMO's code, they won't take effect unless you restore the default Julia system image as described below.

 Note

 At present, an installer is only available for Windows 10 and 11 64-bit.
-Users on other platforms should refer to GitHub installation below.
+Users on other platforms should refer to GitHub installation.

 Uninstalling NEMO